Weltraumschaf/weltraumschaf.github.io/_posts/2011-12-30-Only-SSL-Access-to-My-Blog.md

 ---
 layout: post
-title: TODO
+title: Only SSL Access to My Blog
 ---

-## Only SSL Access to My Blog

 Some time ago I  configured my blog to serve both HTTP and  HTTPS.
 From now on I will redirect all  non-SSL requests permanently to HTTPS.
 The  reason is that no